comphist/cora/INSTALL.md

 Currently, only PHPUnit tests will be executed, which requires that **PHPUnit** is installed.

-Some of these tests require access to a MySQL test database, which is granted in `<build-dir>/coradb-data.sql`.
-If you run PHPUnit tests before creating the database according to the instructions above, some of the tests will inevitably fail.
+Some of these tests require access to a MySQL test database, which is also created by the database installer (see above).
+You should have run the database installation at least once before calling the PHPUnit tests, otherwise a lot of them will fail.

 ## Configuration Options ##